 ii.
 He or she shall encourage communication and collaboration between campus community service groups and provide programming to improve both internal Duke and Duke-Durham relations.

 iii.
-The Director of Community Outreach shall promote GPSC and other graduate and professional student group community service activities and maintain a current database of campus community service groups and leaders, and shall create/manage an email listserve (i.e. firstname.lastname@example.org) to facilitate communication between group leaders.
+The Director of Community Outreach shall promote GPSC and other graduate and professional student group community service activities and will coordinate with Duke’s existing community relations office to further GPSC community outreach activities by maintaining a current database of campus community service groups and leaders, and shall create/manage an email listserve (i.e. firstname.lastname@example.org) to facilitate communication between group leaders.

 iv.
 The Director of Community Outreach acts as a liaison between existing campus community service groups and provides support to these groups.